dcalc/WaLSAtools_fork/docs/python/pod-filtering-example.md

 # Worked Example - NRMP: POD with Frequency Filtering

 This example demonstrates the application of frequency filtering to the temporal coefficients of POD modes.
-By isolating specific frequencies in the temporal evolution of each mode, we can extract spatial patterns associated with those frequencies, revealing more detailed information about the wave behavior.
+By isolating specific frequencies in the temporal evolution of each mode, we can extract spatial patterns associated with those frequencies, revealing more detailed information about the wave behaviour.

 !!! walsa-example "Analysis and Figure"